lelutin/puppet-asterisk/README.md

 }
 ```

-Similarly to the SIP options, when you are giving a hash to the `asterisk`
+Similarly to the SIP options, keys that are present in the `$sip_options`
-class, all the default values are not present anymore!
-So, you need to define
+paramter to the asterisk class will override the default options (or set new
-values for all of those that you are not overriding.
-Here is the default hash
+ones for options that are not present in the default option hash).
+This lets
+you use all the default values but change only a couple of values.

-with the default values, as defined in params.pp:
+Here is the default hash with the default values, as defined in params.pp:

 ```puppet
 $sip_options = {